nemopear/nemos-blog-react/README.md

 # nemos-blogs

-Create personal blogs by using React.js, Next.js and Headless CMS This project was generated with [superplate](https://github.com/pankod/superplate).
+Create personal blogs by using React.js, Next.js, Mantine, and Headless CMS This project was generated with [superplate](https://github.com/pankod/superplate).

 ## Getting Started